Putin Sees positive US Reaction To Russia Security Proposals - UrduPoint

 He added that it was domestic dissent that brought about the collapse of the Soviet Union 30 years ago this month.

-The presser also coincided with a high-profile court case in Moscow where the esteemed rights group Memorial is on trial for violations of "foreign agent" legislation.
+The presser coincided with a high-profile court case in Moscow where the country's most prominent rights group, Memorial, is on trial for violations of "foreign agent" legislation.

 The case follows other key trials, including the jailing of Russia's most prominent opposition figure Alexei Navalny and the closure of his anti-corruption and political organisations on extremism convictions.

 "There have always been, are and will be conmen," Putin said of his main domestic opponent.
-"There is no need to commit crimes." - 'Faster' economic recovery - The presser kicked off with Putin fielding questions on the coronavirus pandemic and its economic fallout.
+"There is no need to commit crimes." - Western 'obscurantism' - During the marathon press conference lasting three hours and 56 minutes, Putin addressed questions ranging from the coronavirus and the Beijing Olympics to Russian Santa Claus and transgender people.

-Rattling off facts and figures to apparently illustrate Russia's prowess, Putin hailed his country's response.

-"We have recovered much faster than others," he said, adding he expected growth of around 4.5 percent next year, continuing Russia's 2021 rebound.